weshy007/delani-studio/README.md

 ## Author and Contacts
 - For feedback, write to josephwaweru96@gmail.com

+## Behavior Driven Development
+- After the user enters the contact us message and submits, they are alerted their message was well received

 ## Licence
-This project is licenced under the MIT Licence - see the [LICENCE.md](https://github.com/weshy007/delani-studio/blob/gh-pages/LICENCE.txt "Licence") file for details
+This project is licenced under the MIT Licence - see the [LICENSE](https://github.com/weshy007/delani-studio/blob/gh-pages/LICENCE.txt "Licence") file for details
 - copyright 2020 - Waithaka Waweru

 ## Acknowledgements
-Fellow students and Technical mentors for being supportive
+Fellow students especially Stephen Ndele for help with debugging and Technical mentors for being supportive